sunfounder/fusion-hat/docs/source/ai_interaction/python_llm_ollama.rst

       cd ~/fusion-hat/examples
       sudo python3 llm_ollama.py

-Now you can chat with Fusion HAT directly from the terminal.
+Now you can chat with Fusion HAT+ directly from the terminal.

    * You can choose **any model** available on |link_ollama_hub|, but smaller models (e.g. ``moondream:1.8b``, ``phi3:mini``) are recommended if you only have 8–16GB RAM.
    * Make sure the model you specify in the code matches the model you have already pulled in Ollama.